3 Keys to Winning the Battle Against Temptation

 My son, keep my words and store up my commands within you.
 2 Keep my commands and you will live; guard my teachings as the apple of your eye.
 3 Bind them on your fingers; write them on the tablet of your heart.
 4 Say to wisdom, “You are my sister,” and to insight, “You are my relative.”
 5 They will keep you from the adulterous woman, from the wayward woman with her seductive words.
 6 At the window of my house I looked down through the lattice.
 7 I saw among the simple, I noticed among the young men, a youth who had no sense.
 8 He was going down the street near her corner, walking along in the direction of her house 9 at twilight, as the day was fading, as the dark of night set in.
 (Proverbs 7:1-8)

 Solomon notes that God’s word keeps us from temptation.
 He calls the person simple, and foolish because he put himself in the place for the adulterous woman to tempt him.
 If we avoid the “street” of our temptation we almost fully eliminate the possibility of being tempted.
 When you don’t create space for temptation, you’ll eliminate the opportunity for sin.
 A simple example of this is that I challenge dating couples not to go over to each other’s home if no one else is around.
 You are setting yourself up for temptation and sin.
 That may seem extreme, but if you deal softly with sin, sin will deal harshly with you.
-The leader of our Church’s Celebrate Recover program, Roger Stanton Jr., says it like this, “The price of discipline is way more affordable than the cost of sin.”
+My friend and addiction recovery specialist, Roger Stanton Jr., says it like this, “The price of discipline is way more affordable than the cost of sin.”

 If you deal softly with sin, sin will deal harshly with you